 Although his preconceived notion of Paris is discouraged, Baldwin maintains his American optimism with a sense of wit throughout his stay in the city.
-He provides an entertaining and honest look with his experience at work, dinner parties, and other daily activities immersed in the French life.
+He provides an entertaining and honest look with his experience at work, at dinner parties, and at other daily activities immersed in French life.

 “You know, this is not an easy city if you are not rich,” Francoise said, chastising me.
 She said I needed to learn to be more sympathetic –people should make sacrifices to improve society’s lot, and let us not forget, she said, the Christmas spirit.

 Of course, Francoise was right: Paris wasn’t easy without money.
 Paris wasn’t easy in the firs place.
 People were always cutting lines at the epicerie.
 And for every good-looking girl, there were a hundred old Frenchwomen shouting at people on the bus.

 But modern forces had long ago shoveled out the poor beyond le peripherique, the highway that surrounded Paris like a moat, beyond which were les banlieues, “the suburbs.”
 Around Paris, the banlieues ranged from poor to rich, but its poor towns made the “suburbs” a far more sinister term in the public imagination than America’s bland commuting towns.